 For bipolar II disorder, your doctor will look for the same symptoms, but the manic episode may be less severe and shorter.

 Bipolar disorder is treatable.
 With treatment, which includes medicines and counselling, you can feel better.

 Counselling for you and your family is also an important treatment.
-It can help you cope with some of the work and relationship issues that the illness may cause.
+It can help you understand bipolar disorder and learn important skills like solving problems and managing stress.

 Health Tools help you make wise health decisions or take action to improve your health.